The Eternal Flame - Actorsby dziwnytenswiat | created - 15 Aug 2013 | updated - 06 Dec 2017 | Public

 Once told by an interviewer, "Everybody would like to be Cary Grant", Grant is said to have replied, "So would I."

-Cary Grant was born Archibald Alexander Leach on January 18, 1904 in Horfield, Bristol, England, to Elsie Maria (Kingdon) and Elias James Leach, who worked in a factory.
-His early years...
+Cary Grant was born Archibald Alec Leach on January 18, 1904 in Horfield, Bristol, England, to Elsie Maria (Kingdon) and Elias James Leach, who worked in a factory.
+His early years in ...

 Marcello Mastroianni was born in Fontana Liri, Italy in 1924, but soon his family moved to Turin and then Rome.
 During WW2 he was sent to a German prison camp, but he managed to escape and hide in Venice.
 He debuted in films as an extra in Marionette (1939), then started working for the Italian ...